MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_interrupt_moderation_parameters.md

        NIC.

-#### NdisInterruptModerationNotSupported

-In an OID query, this value indicates that the NIC or its miniport driver does not support
-       interrupt moderation.
-This value is invalid for a set request.

-#### NdisInterruptModerationUnknown
+#### NdisInterruptModerationDisabled

-In an OID query, this value indicates that the miniport driver cannot determine whether
+In an OID query, this value indicates that interrupt moderation is disabled on the NIC.
+In an
-       interrupt moderation is enabled or disabled on a NIC.
-This value is invalid for a set request.
+       OID set,
+       <b>NdisInterruptModerationDisabled</b> indicates that interrupt moderation should be disabled on the
+       NIC.

 ## -remarks